nikirg/lazyfast/DOCS.md

     <div>My lazy loaded component</div>
 </div>
 ```
-From the HTML point of view, creating a component object is creating a `div` tag with special HTMX settings.
+From an HTML perspective, creating a component involves generating a `div` tag with specific HTMX attributes.

 ### View endpoint
-View endpoint register by component decorator and is called from cliet side.
-This endpoint completely coresponds to the Fastapi endpoint, with all dependency injection features and async support.
+The `view` endpoint, registered using the component decorator, is called from the client side.
+This endpoint fully corresponds to a FastAPI endpoint, supporting all dependency injection features and asynchronous functionality.
 ```python
 ...
 async def my_dependency() -> str: